 Minnesota’s coveted native orchids

-The earliest harbingers — wildflowers like snow trillium, hepatica, bloodroot and Dutchman’s breeches — are a delight every year and awaken us from our winter torpor.
+As deep snow becomes a distant memory, the earliest harbingers of spring — wildflowers like snow trillium, hepatica, bloodroot and Dutchman’s breeches — serve as a welcome a delight, awakening us from our winter torpor.

 What makes an orchid an orchid?